Fully scalable randomized benchmarking without motion reversal: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder and the Laboratory Directed Research and Development program at Sandia National Laboratories.
 This research was funded, in part, by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA).
 Sandia National Laboratories is a multi-program laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.
 We acknowledge the use of IBM Quantum services for this work.
 All statements of fact, opinion or conclusions contained herein are those of the authors and should not be construed as representing the official views or policies of the U.S. Department of Energy, or the U.S. Government, or IBM, or the IBM Quantum team.
+This written work is authored by an employee of NTESS.
+The employee, not NTESS, owns the right, title and interest in and to the written work and is responsible for its contents.
+Any subjective views or opinions that might be expressed in the written work do not necessarily represent the views of the U.S. Government.
+The publisher acknowledges that the U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this written work or allow others to do so, for U.S. Government purposes.
+The DOE will provide public access to results of federally sponsored research in accordance with the DOE Public Access Plan.

 \onecolumngrid